Chia-Network/chia-blockchain-gui/README.md

 ## Simulator / SimNet

 1. Please follow the [Install and configure the simulator](https://docs.chia.net/guides/simulator-user-guide/).
 Do this step only once.
 2. In the chia-blockchain directory, run this to setup the ENV variables.
-Use these instead the ones mentioned in the above guide.
+Use these instead of the ones mentioned in the above guide.

 ```
 export CHIA_ROOT=~/.chia/simulator/main